dbreese/fitfamconnect/BILLING.md

 - Note that the billing period START DATE is not used -- this way, we can pick up old charges that have not been billed for.
 For example, an item they purchased a month ago.

 ## Recurring Billing Rules
-- A recurring charge can happen on a WEEKLY, MONTHLY, QUARTERLY, or YEARLY schedule.
+- A recurring charge can happen on a MONTHLY, QUARTERLY, or YEARLY schedule.
 - We need to ensure that members are not billed more than they should be.
 So, when we think we need to charge a member for a recurring charge, we need to use the memberships lastBillingDate field to see if the member has already been charged for the period related to the plan.
-- When the member is charged for a recurring plan, we need to update the membership's lastBillingDate for that plan and billing id.
+- When the member is charged for a recurring plan, we need to update the membership's lastBillingDate and nextBillingDate for that plan and billing id.
+- Dont double bill for a user.

 - We will need special logic for each type of recurring plan.
 The following sections describe the rules for each.
 The engine should have clear-cut functions for the logic for each, only sharing code where it makes sense.

-### Weekly billing special rules

 ### Monthly billing special rules

 ### Yearly billing special rules
-- We need to make sure we dont double bill for a user.
 - Find the previous charge and calculate the next bill date by adding 1 year to it.
 If bill date falls within the billing period, then charge the member and create a charge record.
 - If no previous charge exists, and the plan start date is in the current billing period, then create a charge record.